Hagar-zakaria/Udacity-project_1/README.md

 -How much would it cost for a couple per day to stay in Seattle Airbnb homes?

--The Most Busy time in the year?
+-The Busiest time of the year?

--What are the most common type of Airbnb properties in Seattle?
+-What are the most common types of Airbnb properties in Seattle?

 -Does the price influence the rating?

--The most given "Rating" ?
+-The most frequent “Rating”?

 -What other factors affect flat prices?